The log function

 and returns the exponent 1.6 as its output value.
 Here is the formal definition.

-Definition: ln(x) is defined as the function that takes
+Definition: The natural logarithm is the function that takes

 any positive number x as input and returns the